pmcharrison/psynet-mirror/docs/installation/macos.rst

 macOS
 =====

-The following installation instructions apply to **macOS Big Sur (11.1) and Catalina (10.15)**.
+The following installation instructions apply to **macOS Monterey (12.1), Big Sur (11.1), and Catalina (10.15)**.
 They address both experiment authors as well as developers who want to work on PsyNet's source code.

 .. note::
    You must have set up your GitLab SSH keys already.